About PEO EIS

 PEO EIS leads the development and implementation of systems supporting the Army audit readiness effort.
 The Army’s five major enterprise resource planning (ERP) systems represent a projected investment of $8 billion, resulting in innovative logistics, support and financial management.
 PEO EIS is managing these ERP systems, delivering operational fidelity, improved visibility of assets globally and rapid financial management processes that improve Army decision-making.
 In addition to ensuring audit compliance and replacing antiquated technology, the ERP systems improve efficiency and conserve resources.

 From the medic transmitting a wounded Soldier’s vital signs in Afghanistan to an engineer connecting high-speed network switches at an installation in Korea, PEO EIS programs support every Soldier, every day, everywhere.
-This brochure provides information about all of our Program Offices.
 Our main mission areas include: Communications, Computing Infrastructure and Core Enterprise Services, Acquisition, Logistics, Human Capital, Financial Management, Medical and Biometrics.

 Enable information dominance by developing, acquiring, integrating, and deploying enterprise-wide, network-centric information management and communications to meet Army’s current and future mission requirements.